mdurlin/md-web-com/reviewposts/zahnaPileOfPills.md

 Both body and mind await the day I say goodbye<br/>
 I change my mind all the time"

-The ultimate resolution comes at the end of the song, facing fears and hopelessness and being reslient:
+The ultimate resolution comes at the end of the song, facing fears and hopelessness and being resilient:

 "I slam the door on dath 'cause he's early again<br/>
 I drink a pile of pills and I **start over again**"

 Buckle up when you listen to this banger by Zahna.

-Listen to "Pile of Pills" on [Youtube](https://www.youtube.com/watch?v=hhNT-cqm-ZM)
+Listen to "Pile of Pills" on [Youtube](https://www.youtube.com/watch?v=hhNT-cqm-ZM) and check out Zahna on [Spotify](https://open.spotify.com/artist/0HvsF5I55057H9hTIkn60F) and at [www.zahnaofficial.com](www.zahnaofficial.com).

 _Source: [Atom Splitter PR](http://www.atomsplitterpr.com/)_<br/>
 _Photo cred: Adrienne Beacco_